Ask Alaskan Senators to Protect our Health

-• Ensure chemicals are safe before they end up in products;
+- ensure that chemicals are safe before they end up in our everyday products and

-• Increase access to basic safety and health information on chemicals;
+- increase access to basic safety and health information

-• Ensure expedited action to restrict harmful chemicals, especially persistent, bioaccumulative, toxic chemicals and those known to be associated with cancer, neurodevelopmental problems, and reproductive harm;
+- Expedite Action on Worst Chemicals: ensure expedited action to restrict harmful chemicals, especially persistent, bioaccumulative, toxic chemicals and those known to be associated with cancer, neurodevelopmental problems, and reproductive harm.

 This legislation is of particular concern to Alaskans because we receive a disproportionate exposure to chemicals transported into the north from more southern latitudes—persistent organic pollutants including “legacy” chemicals such as PCBs and DDT, as well as currently used pesticides and industrial chemicals.
 We also may be more highly exposed to chemicals in products because our homes are more insulated and closed in for a greater part of the year.
 This is a crucial public health issue for Alaskans!